cabforum/smime/SBR.md

 **Key Pair**: The Private Key and its associated Public Key.

 **LDH Label**: From RFC 5890 (<http://tools.ietf.org/html/rfc5890>): "A string consisting of ASCII letters, digits, and the hyphen with the further restriction that the hyphen cannot appear at the beginning or end of the string.
-Like all DNS labels, its total length must not exceed 63 octets."
+Like all DNS labels, its total length MUST not exceed 63 octets."

 **Legal Entity**: An association, corporation, partnership, proprietorship, trust, government entity or other entity with legal standing in a country's legal system.